-- Tiger Mosquitoes: The number of people possibly exposed to the tiger mosquito could double to about 30 million.
+- Tiger Mosquito: Currently thriving in states to our south, the number of people possibly exposed to the tiger mosquito could double to about 30 million.
 Warmer temperatures cause earlier emergence of tiger mosquitoes in the spring, which leads to more mosquito generations each year.
 Tiger mosquitoes can transmit 30 different viruses to humans, including West Nile virus.

 Climate change is bringing stressful new changes to the outdoor world, and without proper actions, conditions will only worsen.
 Congress and government at all levels are strongly encouraged to reduce carbon pollution, move to less-polluting cleaner fuels and energy sources, increase energy efficiency, and support the proposed carbon pollution limits by the U.S. Environmental Protection Agency (EPA).

-“The time to act on climate change is now if we hope to avoid the rapid expansion of pest species in Maine and preserve the outdoor activities we love,” said Todd Martin, Outreach Coordinator for the Natural Resources Council of Maine.
-“The Environmental Protection Agency’s proposed rule to slash CO2 emissions from domestic power plants, our nation’s single largest source of CO2, is a great first step and we urge Maine Senators Collins and King to do all they can in Washington, D.C. to see that the plan is adopted and implemented swiftly.”
+“The time to act on climate change is now if we hope to avoid the rapid expansion of pests in Maine and preserve the outdoor activities we love,” said Todd Martin, Outreach Coordinator for the Natural Resources Council of Maine.
+“The Environmental Protection Agency’s proposed Clean Power Plan would slash CO2 emissions from domestic power plants, our nation’s single largest source of carbon dioxide.
+It is a great first step and we urge Maine Senators Collins and King to do all they can in Washington, D.C. to see that the plan is adopted and implemented swiftly.”

 Ticked Off outlines the key steps needed to stem climate change and save the outdoor experience:

-4. Help communities become resilient and respond to the impacts of climate change such as rising sea levels, more extreme weather and more severe droughts.
+- Help communities become resilient and respond to the impacts of climate change such as rising sea levels, more extreme weather, and more severe droughts.